 There were no new infrastructure funds introduced in the 2018 federal budget.
 Rather, existing funds were reorganized, much of this having the effect of pushing the government’s spending commitments on infrastructure well into the 2020s.
 Considering how urgently infrastructure repair and maintenance are needed, the inability of the federal government to get money out the door and shovels in the ground is troubling.

-The government plans to have the bank up and running by late 2018.
-It will be established as an arm’s-length crown corporation with a CEO and board.
-The bank will be accountable to Parliament through a minister and subject to audits by the Auditor General.
+The bank has been established as an arm’s-length crown corporation, accountable to Parliament through a minister and subject to audits by the Auditor General.
 However, this would be at a lower standard and with less transparency than the Auditor General has over direct government departmental spending and the Auditor General may not be able to review specific projects to judge whether they provide value for money to the public.

 Disturbingly, the Act mandates that the board will have no direct representation from federal, provincial or municipal governments.
 Equally troubling, the Act stipulates that the bank must keep secret all information relating to proponents, private sector or institutional investors, except in exceptional circumstances.